-The Manchester United striker scored the final goal in Recife after captain Rafael Marquez and Andres Guardado had netted in quick succession to set up a meeting with Netherlands.Mexico will join Brazil as the last 16 contenders from World Cup Group A after it beat Croatia 3-1 in Recife on Monday.
+The Manchester United striker scored the final goal in Recife after captain Rafael Marquez and Andres Guardado had netted in quick succession to set up a meeting with Netherlands

-Both sides had impressed with eye-catching football in their respective matches so far in the competition, but a late flurry of goals ultimately booked Mexico a place against Netherlands in the second round.
+Both sides had impressed with eye-catching football in their respective matches so far in the competition, but a late flurry of goals ultimately booked Mexico a place alongside Netherlands in the second round.

-Miguel Herrera's men may not have been fancied to pose much of a problem for Brazil and Croatia in Group A following a tumultuous campaign in the CONCACAF qualifiers, but its solid defense once again provided a sound foundation.
+Few expected Miguel Herrera's men to pose much of a problem for Brazil and Croatia in Group A following a tumultuous campaign in the Concacaf qualifiers, but their solid defence once again provided a sound foundation.

-Croatia had immense trouble creating clear-cut chances, while Mexico threatened on the counter and hit the crossbar through Hector Herrera early on.
+Croatia had immense trouble creating clear-cut chances, while Mexico threatened with counterattacks and hit the crossbar through Hector Herrera early on.

-The Mexicans were unlucky not to be awarded a penalty with 25 minutes to go following an apparent handball by Darijo Srna, but they were not denied soon after as captain Rafael Marquez headed them into the lead from a Herrera corner.
+The Mexicans were unlucky not to be awarded a penalty with 25 minutes to go following an apparent handball by Darijo Srna, but they were not denied soon after as captain Rafael Marquez headed them into the lead.

-Andres Guardado and Javier 'Chicharito' Hernandez appeared to have made sure of the triumph with two goals in seven minutes and, although desperate Croatia pulled one back through Ivan Perisic, it was well beaten in the end as Ante Rebic compounded its disappointment with a late red card.
+Andres Guardado and Javier 'Chicharito' Hernandez appeared to have made sure of the triumph with two goals in seven minutes and, although desperate Croatia pulled one back through Ivan Perisic, they were well beaten in the end as Ante Rebic compounded their disappointment with a late red card.

-Herrera was adamant in the build-up that Mexico was not going to simply play for the draw it needed and, although Croatia controlled the early possession, the North Americans looked typically dangerous on the break.
+Herrera was adamant in the build-up that Mexico were not going to simply play for the draw they needed and, although Croatia controlled the early possession, the Central Americans looked typically dangerous on the break.